 The Performance Report Overview showed how your site had performed over the past 28 days.
 This allowed you to analyse data over the last month.
 There have been requests to extend the time range and the report now shows data from the past 90 days.
 Although a small change, it offers marketers and SEOs more useful data about the performance of their website.

 If you have Discover data available on your Search Console account, we are making a small tweak to the Performance report: we’re changing the default time range of the Discover and Search bars to 90 full days.
 To learn more about Discover Analytics check https://t.co/li1n4MGibi pic.twitter.com/drun98csQp

 Why can’t I see the Discover report in Search Console?

-If you are unable to see the Discover report in your Search Console, it is likely your site is not receiving enough clicks and/or impressions from the feed.
-The Discover feed only appears on mobile devices and is tailored to a user’s search and browsing activity.
+If you can’t see the Discover report in your Search Console, it’s likely your site is not receiving enough clicks and/or impressions from the feed.
+The Discover feed is tailored to a user’s search and browsing activity and only appears on mobile devices.
 As long as your content has been indexed, there is a chance it can appear in the Discover feed.
-Although no special tags or structured data is needed to appear in the feed, to increase the chance of appearing, you should:
+To appear in the feed, no special tags or structured data are needed, however, to increase the chance of appearing, you should:

 - Post interesting content

 Your Social Media Cheat Sheet for 2019

 Have you created engaging content for social media but unsure of when to post?
 That's where our 2019 Social Media Cheat Sheet comes in.

 We have taken a look at the SEO risks you should take, as well as the ones you should avoid in order to have a successful website.